TraderSamwise/crypto_info_bots/README.md

 Elon tweets, you can too!
 All you have to do is to have a [Twitter Developer account](https://developer.twitter.com/en) and update the following environmental variables with your
 Twitter API access keys:

+## Production Docker ##

+Install Docker and Docker Compose. https://docs.docker.com/compose/ Make sure `docker-compose.yml` file has `.env` vars correctly configured.
+Then from the base dir run `docker-compose up`

+## Customization ##

+If you don't need all functionality (like pushing to discord) you may have to dig into the code and disable any usage of related `.env` vars.
+This project wasn't intended for public use and it hasn't been designed well for configurability

+USE AT YOUR OWN RISK.
+NOT FINANCIAL ADVICE.